UnmappedStack/break/README.md

 # break

-A Cargo-like build system for C.
+A Cargo-like build system for C, which is self hosting - meaning it can build itself!

-The goal is to make the project self hosting (at some point™).
-Usage and build instructions will be provided once the project is complete enough.

 ## Usage
 ### Installation
+#### First time installing
+The first time that you install `break`, you almost certainly won't have a copy of `break` already on your system, meaning you'll need to build with `make` instead.

 To install `break` to your system, run the following commands.
 Note that `break` only works on Linux systems.

 ```bash